josh9730/circuit_migrations/README.md

 # How to Install

-This program is packaged via Poetry, and can be installed via pip using the provided wheel (under `dist`), or you can clone this repo.
+This program is packaged via [Poetry](https://python-poetry.org) for dependency management.

+1. Clone this repo locally
+2. Navigate to the `dist` folder of your cloned repo
+3. Install the wheel: `pip3 install *.whl`

 # How to Perform Initial Setup